Could it be your custom building solution?

-Put another way: Do you sign up with a local builder who will take your final architectural plans and construct your entire dream house piece by piece on site – from the foundation to the roof and everything inside?
-That’s the stick built option.
+A stick built home is a house that is built entirely on site.
+You team up with a local builder who will take your final architectural plans and construct your entire dream house piece by piece on site – from the foundation to the roof and everything inside.

-Or do you hire a local builder with the understanding that the vast majority of the components in the house will be manufactured in an all-weather factory, transported to your lot or building site, and assembled from the foundation up by your builder or a contractor?
-The components may be large – roof trusses, floor and pre-wired wall panels, for example – or as small as custom windows, pre-hung doors and kitchen cabinets.
+The components of a panelized home may be large – roof trusses, floor and pre-wired wall panels, for example – or as small as custom windows, pre-hung doors and kitchen cabinets.
 Much of the work is done using computer-controlled saws and other sophisticated technologies.
 And all of it moves ahead regardless of the weather.

 Panelized construction is highly efficient in terms of materials use and labor.
 One industry study found that construction of a 2,600 square foot home using panelized systems required 26 percent less lumber, wasted 76 percent less materials and needed just over a third of the man-hours that would be used in a comparable stick-built house.